 “I wanted to email to thank you for today's inspiring (streamed) workshops.
 The pupils were all fully engaged through your scientific knowledge and your inclusive poetry collaboration which was both fun and successful.
 This term I run a poetry club for Year 5 and in today's session we used a random object generator to choose a subject about which to write a clerihew to follow up from your workshop."
 Clifton High School

 “I just wanted to say a huge thank you to Jo for delivering such fantastic, fun and engaging (Poetry) sessions with our children.
 Jo, you have such a warm, positive manner with the children and they were all engaged and inspired!
 What a lovely way to end the term and this time learning remotely."
 Beechwood Prep

 Working with up to 420 children to create and perform a School Poem in just one day!

 Those pupils who claim they don’t like poetry will be writing furiously at the end of this magical poetry workshop.
-Realising the power of “sound”, they’ll design and perform two contrasting soundscapes, working to topics/themes of your choice.
-We’ll then guide them through a structure supporting them in crafting richly descriptive poems that tell both individual and collective stories in which the sense of sight informs that of sound - and the sense of sound informs that of sight.
+Realising the power of “sound”, they’ll design and perform two contrasting soundscapes, working to topics/themes of your choice, and making their own compositional choices.
+We’ll then guide them through a structure supporting them in crafting richly descriptive poems that tell both individual and collective stories in which the writers’ choices are central.

 Exploring (according to age): onomatopoeia, alliteration, descriptive writing, contrasts, rhythm, tone, pace.